pciet/wichess/docs/bbb_sd.md

 ## Build wichess for arm/linux

 The wichess program must be cross-compiled for the BeagleBone Black which has Debian instead of FreeBSD.

-Do this as the user you used for docs/freebsd.md.
+Do this as the regular user you used for docs/freebsd.md.

 ```
+exit
 cd ~/go/src/github.com/pciet/wichess
 ```

 If using the tcsh shell:

 ```
-env GOARCH=arm GOARM=7 GOOS=linux go build
+env GOARCH=arm GOARM=7 GOOS=linux go build -o wichess github.com/pciet/wichess/cmd
 ```

 If using Bash:

 ```
-GOARCH=arm GOARM=7 GOOS=linux go build
+GOARCH=arm GOARM=7 GOOS=linux go build -o wichess github.com/pciet/wichess/cmd
 ```

-If later you are reusing this FreeBSD computer to host Wisconsin Chess then be sure to rebuild wichess with just ```go build```.
+If later you are reusing this FreeBSD computer to host Wisconsin Chess then be sure to rebuild wichess with just ```./Build.sh```.

 ## Copy Wisconsin Chess Files and Unmount

 As root copy all of the needed files to the mounted card.
 This will take awhile because of the size of the web/img folder.
+The mem folder must also be created.

 ```
 su
+mkdir /media/sd/mem
 cp -R COPYRIGHT html licenses wichess web /media/sd/
-mkdir /media/sd/mem
 ```

-A few specific configuration files must also be copied.
+The systemd service file will be used to start ```wichess``` automatically when the network is available during boot.

 ```
-cp app/bbb_dbconfig.json /media/sd/dbconfig.json
 cp app/bbb_wichess.service.txt /media/sd/wichess.service
 ```